Horseland (TV series): Angora

 Angora is a gray, long-haired Turkish Angora with bangs that sweep over her eyes, white chest tuft, green eyes and a pink collar.
 She is often dismissive of other animals, and feels that she deserves better treatment than anyone else, due to her self-absorbed and arrogant nature.
 Angora's favorite people are Chloe and Zoey because they're so much like her.
-A running gag in the series involves her love of trouble (and hatred of peace) at Horseland.
-However, she shows authentic concern whenever Shep and Teeny are in true danger.
-She was voiced by Marissa Shea.
+A running gag in the series involves her love of trouble (and hatred of peace) at Horseland, but she shows authentic concern whenever Shep and Teeny are in true danger.
+She is voiced by Marissa Shea.

 Cubby

 Cubby is a brown Pomeranian puppy.
-He was found abandoned by Bailey in "New Pup in Town".
-Bailey later adopted Cubby in that same episode.
+He was found abandoned by Bailey in "New Pup in Town" and was subsequently adopted.
 He is cute and well-meaning, much like Teeny.
-Alma becomes jealous because she wants a dog, but because her father is the foreman at Horseland, she's not allowed to have one.
+Alma becomes jealous because she wants a dog, but because her father is the foreman at Horseland, she is not allowed to have one.
 Shep is initially jealous of Cubby.
 When Cubby runs away, Alma and Shep put their jealous feelings aside and help Bailey bring him home.
 Alma takes Bailey up on his offer to share Cubby with him.
 Shep and Cubby eventually become friends.
+Cubby is only seen in 2-3 episodes.